 New technologies do not simply influence professions and careers—they are also symptoms of increased demands for flexibility.
 The call for a better work-life balance, for reconciling work, family life and free time, the desire to work from home and alternative workspaces, the anxieties of Generation Y and their priorities: these are all changing work cultures, personal life concepts and open-plan offices—either gradually or by disruption.
 Whether (dysfunctional) video conferences, web-based cooperation tools or shipping software: technologies can facilitate new forms of cooperation—and in the best case cut CO2 emissions.
 Teams dispersed all over the planet and its timezones can complete tasks together as they beeline towards the end of the working day.

-So delete that powerpoint presentation, take down your post-its, cancel that call, skip that meeting, and come join us at re:publica to experiment with this beautiful (?) new world of work!
+So delete that powerpoint presentation, take down your post-its, cancel that call, skip that meeting, and come join us at re:publica to experiment with this brave (?) new world of work!